kaanari-tech/fastapi-boilerplate/README.md

 - `DB_PASSWORD`: Postgres password
 - `SECRET_KEY`: Postgres password
 - `ACCESS_TOKEN_EXPIRE_MINUTES`: Access token duration
-- `PRIVATE_KEY_PATH`: Specify the absolute file paths to the RSA private key you generated earlier
+- `PRIVATE_KEY_PATH`: Specify the absolute file paths to the RSA private key you generated earlier (`private_key.pem` if you saved it in your project root folder)
-- `PUBLIC_KEY_PATH`: Specify the absolute file paths to the RSA public key you generated earlier
+- `PUBLIC_KEY_PATH`: Specify the absolute file paths to the RSA public key you generated earlier (`public_key.pem` if you saved it in your project root folder)

 ## Quick run